Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureParks & Recreational AreasSettlements & Settlers.
 In addition, it is included in the Daughters of the American Colonists series list.
 A significant historical year for this entry is 1831.

 Location.
 37° 27.542′ N, 121° 53.797′ W. Marker is in Milpitas, California, in Santa Clara County.
-Marker can be reached from Wessex Place north of North Park Victoria Drive.
+It can be reached from Wessex Place north of North Park Victoria Drive.
 The plaque is mounted to one of the doors on the front of the adobe.
 Touch for map.
 Marker is at or near this postal address: 821 Wessex Place, Milpitas CA 95035, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Henry Curtner Mansion (approx. 1.9 miles away); Dr. Renselaer Smith Home (approx. 1.9 miles away); The Silveira House (approx. 2.3 miles away); Preservation Efforts, The Land Developer, and Reconstruction of the Higuera Adobe (approx. 2.3 miles away); The Curtner, the Silva and the Goularte Families
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Henry Curtner Mansion (approx. 1.9 miles away); Dr. Renselaer Smith Home (approx. 1.9 miles away); The Silveira House (approx. 2.3 miles away); Preservation Efforts, The Land Developer, and Reconstruction of the Higuera Adobe (approx. 2.3 miles away); The Curtner, the Silva and the Goularte Families

 Paid Advertisement